Meet The Artist

 My name is Michael (pronounced like the “traditionally” boy’s name), and I make polymer clay earrings.
-I worked in theater before coming to clay, and still love it!
+I worked in theater before coming to clay, and still remain a thorough theater nerd - despite all my best efforts.
 I also love to read, buy books that I’ve yet to read, and pet dogs.
-I also love to cook beyond by actual talent level (my stove has seen so much failure) and watch The Great British Baking Show every night before bed (even though I can’t bake, and don’t really like baked goods).
+I also love to cook beyond by actual talent level (my stove has seen so much failure) and watch The Great British Baking Show every night before bed even though I can’t bake to save my life, and don’t even like baked goods.

 My journey with polymer clay started because when my beloved musician father passed, I inherited (musician kids will understand) $500 bucks and his immense record collection.
 I used the $500 for a bed in the back office for my Mom to come over and stay the night whenever she wanted.